Literature / Lucky Starr

 - Planet of Hats: Almost literally—Martian farm boys all wear garish hip boots, while Venusian men all have moustaches.

-- Rule Of Cool: In David Starr, Space Ranger, there is a fancy restaurant with tables made out of force fields.
+- Rule of Cool: In David Starr, Space Ranger, there is a fancy restaurant with tables made out of force fields.
 Why?
-Because they're so easy to clean, of course... yeah, right.
+Because they're allegedly easy to clean.
+However, the book goes on to say that the force fields worked too well, and the fields had to be made to purposely glitter so people would see that their plates and cutlery actually rested on something tangible.

 - Science Marches On: To such an extent that the 1970s reprintings included new introductions by Asimov enumerating all the newly-discovered astronomical facts that contradict the books' descriptions.